fabric8-analytics/fabric8-analytics-common/integration-tests/README.md

 `behave` invocation, so consult the `behave` docs for the full list of available flags.

-By default, the integration tests are run via `docker-compose`.
-The use of Kubernetes instead can be requested:

-* -D kubernetes_dir=/some/path/to/kubernetes-dir`
-  (experimental, use at your own risk) - full path of directory with Kubernetes files of the core API **Important: running this will erase all data in all defined volumes.
-You've been warned.**

 Other custom configuration settings available:

   * `-D dump_logs=true` (optional, default is not to print container logs) -